The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 If you want to see what the actual data will be available on your Document Template, feel free to use the "Playground" tab.
 It can also serve as a means to debug the Flow when things aren't going as they should be.

-Try changing the locale definition in your settings, for example, and see how data changes.
+Try changing the locale definition in your settings, for example, and see how the data changes.
 Magic isn't it?